horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_4.md

 # User modal

-This modal hosts a copy button for copying the address of the connected wallet, a disconnect button for disconnecting the connected wallet, and displays the ETH/STRK balance of the connected wallet.
-This modal can be accessed by clicking on the address bar component.
+This modal contains a copy button for copying the address of the connected wallet, a disconnect button for disconnecting the wallet, and displays the ETH/STRK balance of the connected wallet.
+You can access this modal by clicking on the address bar component.

 ## Import